braden-w/svelte-persisted-writable/README.md

 # 💾 Svelte Persisted Writable

+> Forked from [@efstajas/svelte-stored-writable](https://github.com/efstajas/svelte-stored-writable), this version features [proper error handling and simplified function parameters](#credits-and-updates) to enhance the developer experience.

 A drop-in extension of Svelte's `writable` that additionally stores and restores its contents using localStorage.
 Perfect for saving local preferences and much more.
 Fully type-safe.

 ## ⬇️ Installation